-My parents introduced me to the political BS at a very young age, but they dragged me around the Pittsburgh music scene before that.
+My parents dragged me around the Pittsburgh music scene since the late 1970’s.
 While it was a bit heavy on the 50’s Doo-Wop, the fact is that there were few genres of music that I didn’t grow up around.
 It was just as likely to hear Beethoven blaring in the house on a Saturday morning, as it was to hear Buddy Holly.
 While I was sneaking out to punk bars when I could in high school, my parents would openly take me to jazz bars and music conventions.
 The first real boyfriend I had – back in 8th grade – was fully endorsed at least by my father, because he liked “oldies.”

 While friends talk about concerts they’ve attended, I gave up keeping track somewhere in the late 1980’s (or earlier.)
 There are a couple particularly memorable ones with friends, but the blur happens when I try to remember all the backstage passes, or promo freebies from radio stations.
 The same goes for meeting musicians, but at least I still remember the first time I shook hands with The Boss, and the last times I saw the older artists that people from my parents’ generation would remember.

 With the music came the art and literature, and I did spend a fair amount of time in that world not so long ago.
-The politics were always in the background, but for a while, it was all about the art and culture.
 I won’t lie and say my life was perfect then, but it definitely was much happier.